November 18, 2021

 8. Fall Protection – Training Requirements

 Fall protection equipment is used to make working at heights safer and is required by OSHA for employers who have employees working at certain heights.
-Any employee who uses personal fall protection systems must receive fall protection and safety training before exposure to a fall hazard.
+Any employee who uses personal fall protection systems must receive fall protection and safety training before working in an environment where they are exposed to a fall hazard.

 This violation stemmed from employers not having an established training program for workers who may be exposed to these hazards.